 Real property can be confused with both personal property and real estate, none of which mean quite the same thing.
 To learn more about these differences, keep reading.

 While terms like “real property”, “personal property”, “real estate”, and even “land” can all be used in similar contexts, understanding their differences is important.
 In legal contexts specifically, knowing what each term entails is vital in communicating clearly.
 Real property is sometimes used less frequently, and therefore understood less.
 Knowing these distinctions can help you better communicate and ensure you understand your property rights when purchasing, selling, or transferring property.

 The difference between real estate and real property may seem subtle but is important when understanding your property rights.
 Real estate is generally understood as the physical land, structures, resources, and improvements made on that land that one owns.
 These improvements and structures may be natural or man-made.
 For example, buildings and sidewalks would be considered part of the real estate, as would its trees and water.
 This remains true for both residential and commercial real estate.

 On the other hand, real property includes all of the aforementioned items but also includes property rights.
 This refers to a bundle of ownership and usage rights according to the owned real estate.
 Those rights might include the right to occupy the property, to determine how it is sold, how to use the property and to refuse others’ interests in the property.
 These rights are all considered real property.

 Personal Property vs Real Property vs Fixtures

-As established in the previous section, real property includes the land, buildings, structures, and rights of a property.
+As established in the previous section, real properties include the land, buildings, structures, and rights of a property.
 On the other hand, personal property is tangible property that can be moved.
 It is therefore not part of real property, since it is not a permanent structure on that land.
 This might include furniture, vehicles, clothing, and other personal items.

-This distinction is important because personal property encompasses everything that a previous owner has the right to take with them when they move from the land, while the real property, as part of the estate, will remain.
+This distinction is important because personal property encompasses everything that a previous owner has the right to take with them when they move from the land, while real properties, as part of the estate, will remain.